If you’re wondering if you can bring crochet hooks on a plane, the answer is yes.

 If you are flying from or within Mexico, it might be a good idea to either leave the steel or aluminum crochet hooks at home or packed them in your checked bags.

-What Other Sewing Supplies or Crafts Can You Bring On a Plane?
+Other Sewing Supplies or Crafts You Might Want to Bring

 How to Pack Crochet Hooks for Flying